SU Planning Resources

 The Service Unit designee will need the following:

-Each troop must complete a Troop Account Authorization or TAA/ACH form online annually and every time there is a new account opened or a change to the account.
-The TAA/ACH form can be found at www.GirlScoutsOC.org under Forms and Docs and keyword search “TAA or ACH”.
+Each troop must complete a Troop Banking Form online annually and every time there is a new account opened or a change to the account.
+The Troop Banking Form can be found at www.GirlScoutsOC.org under Forms and Docs and keyword search Troop Banking Form.
 Each troop must complete a Troop Financial Report annually and when the troop disbands.
 Troop Financial Reports can be completed by accessing the Volunteer Toolkit’s Finance Tab.
-The Troop Leader should complete the VTK/Finance tab with the confirmation/assistance of the Troop Treasurer.

 Like the Service Unit Honor Award assists the Service Unit with creating goals, the Troop Honor Award helps troops plan well-rounded and successful programs.
 This is also a way for the Service Unit Team to involve troop leaders in reaching the Service Unit Honor Award.